tromp/cuckoo/README.md

 (Note that running in sub-linear time is out of the question, as you could only compute a fraction of all edges, and the odds of all 42 edges of a cycle occurring in this fraction are astronomically small).
-Memory-wise, it uses 2^(N-1) bits to maintain a subset of all edges (potential cycle edges) and 2^N additional bits to trim the subset in a series of edge trimming rounds.
+Memory-wise, it uses an 2^N bit edge bitmap of potential cycle edges, and a 2^N bit node bitmap of nodes with incident edges.

-The bandwidth bound algorithm implemented in mean_miner.hpp uses (1+&Epsilon;) &times; 2^(N-1) words to maintain bins of edges instead of a bitmap which it sorts to do trimming.
+The bandwidth bound algorithm implemented in mean_miner.hpp uses (1+&Epsilon;) &times; 2^N words to maintain bucket sorted bins of edges instead of a bitmap, and only uses tiny node bitmaps within a bin to trim edges.

-After edge trimming, an algorithm inspired by Cuckoo Hashing is used to recognise all cycles, and recover those of the right length.
+After edge trimming, an standard backtracking graph traversal is run to recognise all cycles, and report those of the right length.

 Performance
 --------------
-The runtime of a single proof attempt for a 2^30 node graph on a 4GHz i7-4790K is 10.5 seconds with the single-threaded mean solver, using 2200MB (or 3200MB with faster solution recovery).
+The runtime of a single proof attempt for a 2^29 edge graph on a 4GHz i7-4790K is 10.5 seconds with the single-threaded mean solver, using 2200MB (or 3200MB with faster solution recovery).
 This reduces to 3.5 seconds with 4 threads (3x speedup).

-Using an order of magnitude less memory (just under 200MB), the lean solver takes 32.8 seconds per proof attempt.
+Using an order of magnitude less memory (128MB), the lean solver takes 32.8 seconds per proof attempt.
 Its multi-threading performance is less impressive though, with 2 threads still taking 25.6 seconds and 4 taking 20.5 seconds.